-Jana Duggar Fans Flip Out Over Her Joyful Instagram Message
+Jana Duggar Fans Get Emotional Over Her Joyful Instagram Message

 . —Yet Not I But Through Christ in Me— What gift of grace is Jesus my redeemer There is no more for heaven now to give He is my joy, my righteousness, and freedom My steadfast love, my deep and boundless peace To this I hold, my hope is only Jesus For my life is wholly bound to His Oh how strange and divine, I can sing: all is mine Yet not I, but through Christ in me The night is dark but I am not forsaken For by my side, the Saviour He will stay I labour on in weakness and rejoicing For in my need, His power is displayed To this I hold, my Shepherd will defend me Through the deepest valley He will lead Oh the night has been won, and I shall overcome Yet not I, but through Christ in me No fate I dread, I know I am forgiven The future sure, the price it has been paid For Jesus bled and suffered for my pardon And He was raised to overthrow the grave To this I hold, my sin has been defeated Jesus now and ever is my plea Oh the chains are released, I can sing: I am free Yet not I, but through Christ in me With every breath I long to follow Jesus For He has said that He will bring me home And day by day I know He will renew me Until I stand with joy before the throne To this I hold, my hope is only Jesus All the glory evermore to Him When the race is complete, still my lips shall repeat Yet not I, but through Christ in me To this I hold, my hope is only Jesus All the glory evermore to Him When the race is complete, still my lips shall repeat Yet not I, but through Christ in me When the race is complete, still my lips shall repeat Yet not I, but through Christ in me Yet not I, but through Christ in me Yet not I, but through Christ in me -song by CityAlight

 “The most clever of all the girls.
 Chooses not to marry until she is ready.
 Living her life in peace!
-Brilliant girl,” commented a fourth follower of how Jana has inspired them personally.
+Brilliant girl,” they said of how Jana has inspired them personally.

-In the photograph, Jana was photographed among a stunning array of colorful plants and flowers.
+In the photograph, Jana was captured among a stunning array of colorful plants and flowers.
 The image appeared to have been taken at a garden center.

-The reality television star wore a long-sleeved brown sweater in a loose cable knit.
-On her neck, she donned jewelry that featured a black cord with a silver drop.
-Her long, light-brown hair was worn loose over her shoulders in soft waves.
-She looked away from the photographer towards the right.
-Her hands were placed against each other near her stomach.
+The reality television star wore a long-sleeved tan knit sweater.
+She sported a necklace that featured a black cord with a silver drop pendant.
+Her long, light brown hair was worn loose over her shoulders in soft waves.
+She looked away from the photographer toward the right, and her hands were placed near her stomach.

-Directly in front of Jana, an assortment of pink roses were on display.
+Directly in front of Jana, an assortment of pink roses was on display.

 In the most recent episode of TLC’s Counting On, Jana was surprised by a greenhouse constructed by her family members on the property of the Duggar home.
-The family built the structure so Jana could enjoy gardening all year long.
-She loves to share tips and tricks for her hobby on her social media page as well as via YouTube clips, so her many followers could benefit from her expertise.
+The family built the structure so that Jana could enjoy gardening all year long.
+She loves to share tips and tricks for her hobby on her social media page as well as in YouTube clips, so her many followers can benefit from her expertise.

-During the episode, Jana also shared that she was interested in starting her own business where she would feature home decor items as well as gardening tools and other family-0riented items.
-She has since launched an Instagram page for the new venture as seen here but there are no posts as yet.
+During the episode, Jana also shared that she was interested in starting her own business where she would feature home decor, gardening tools and other family-0riented items.
+She has since launched an Instagram page for the new venture — as seen here — but there are no posts as yet.